ozmartian/vidcutter/README.md

 $ flatpak run com.ozmartians.VidCutter
 ```

-### VidCutter snap Now Available!
+### VidCutter @ Snapcraft

-The latest version of VidCutter can now be installed as a snap package via the Ubuntu Snapcraft store at https://snapcraft.io/vidcutter or install it via the terminal as follows:
+The latest version of VidCutter can be installed as a snap package via the Snapcraft store at https://snapcraft.io/vidcutter or install it via the terminal as follows:

 ```
 $ snap install vidcutter